Skip to main content

 5

-Tap Mark as delivered.
-Your location is captured automatically, the photos upload, and the dashboard updates in real time.If you’re offline, the confirmation is saved and sends automatically when you’re back online.
+Tap the action button at the bottom (Mark as delivered or Mark as carded).
+Your location is captured automatically, the photos upload, and the dashboard updates within a few seconds.If you’re offline, the confirmation is saved and sends automatically when you’re back online.
 You’ll see a message confirming it’s been “queued offline.”

 What happens after delivery